nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/nuxeo-admin-console.md

 {{{multiexcerpt 'mp-installation-easy' page='Generic Multi-Excerpts'}}}

+{{#> callout type='tip' }}
+The package id for this addon is `nuxeo-admin-console`.
+{{/callout}}

 ### What It Is

 As a Nuxeo system administrator, the admin console is your go-to application to support your users on a daily basis and maintain your Nuxeo instance in production.
-Through an easy to use UI, it provides a full set of capabilities to leverage our [management REST API endpoints]({{page space='rest-api' version='1' page='management-endpoint'}}) tasks easily on individual documents and at scale.
+Through an easy to use UI, it provides a full set of capabilities to leverage our [management REST API endpoint]({{page space='rest-api' version='1' page='management-endpoint'}}) tasks easily on individual documents and at scale.

 ### What It Is NOT